mmibbetson/dn/style_guide.md

 ```

 Doing this better expresses the scope in which the interstitial values are used, and in some casesallows for clearer naming of similar values with subtly different meanings, e.g. `config_init`, `config_altered`, and `config_final`.
 If the first two are contained in the assignment expression, then the final can just be called `config` without losing any clarity.

+> NOTE: This is somewhat a matter of discretion - in smaller functions or expressions, this may increase visual noise for little benefit.
+Consider this pattern only when it will help reduce polluting the scope with unnecessary and/or confusing bindings.

 ## Statements & Expressions